-If the Ambetter Health 400 is going to be your first time experiencing a NASCAR race, here are a few things to know to get the most out of the experience.
+If the Quaker State 400 Available at Walmart is going to be your first time experiencing a NASCAR race, here are a few things to know to get the most out of the experience.

 Tickets

 Get your tickets as early as you can.
-Many people have season tickets and the best seats can go fast, especially to the Sunday Cup Series race.
+Many people have season tickets and the best seats can go fast.
 You can either purchase your ticket online at or call 877-9-AMS-TIX and speak directly to a representative who can help you find the best tickets for your group’s needs.
-If you want to go to the ticket office in person you can just mosey over to the gift shop located right next door to purchase your Atlanta Motor Speedway swag or that of your favorite driver.
+If you want to go to the ticket office in person, you can just mosey over to the gift shop located right next door to purchase your Atlanta Motor Speedway swag or that of your favorite driver.

 Upgrades

 Reserve a Racing Electronic scanner and hear uncensored audio between the drivers and their crew.
-Each scanner rental comes with one RE race scanner, headsets (choose one or two), batteries & a clear carrying tote.
+Each scanner rental comes with one RE race scanner, headsets (choose one or two), batteries, and a clear carrying tote.
 You may need to keep this list of key NASCAR terms handy while you listen.

 Purchase a Pre-Race Track Pass to give you access before the gates are open to the general public.
-With this pass you can step on the actual racing surface, sign the start/finish line (be sure to bring a Sharpie), see victory lane and get stage-front access for driver introductions before the start of the Ambetter Health 400 NASCAR Cup Series Race!
+With this pass, you can step on the actual racing surface, sign the start/finish line (be sure to bring a Sharpie), see victory lane, and get stage-front access for driver introductions before the green flag waves!

 See & Do

-The Fan Zone opens on Saturday and it free!
-Even parking is free in the numerous grass lots.
-You enter and exit the same way, so be sure to look at the maps before deciding where to park.
-There is live entertainment, concerts, driver interviews, samples, giveaways, souvenir trailers and even a kids area.
+The Fan Zone opens on Friday and is free!
+There is live entertainment, concerts, driver interviews, samples, giveaways, souvenir trailers, and even a kids area.
 At the Gathering Place, guests can enjoy bocce ball, corn hole, a fire pit and a dog park for the four-legged family members.
 Check out the line up of entertainment here.

 Get on the Track